mathwo/mathwo.github.io/about.md

 It used to be a section of my OneNote notes but I need share it easily with the people when necessary, especially with Brady and Justina.

-It took me some time to find a good platform to settle it down.

-I need easy image-pasting so [typora](https://typora.io/) is used for typing the math contents and vscode is used for general editor.
-It's pity that vscode cannot preview all Latex contents.
+Github pages is a good platform to settle down with.
+[Typora](https://typora.io/) is used for typing the math contents for its great image pasting, and vscode is used for general editing.
+It's pity that vscode cannot preview all Latex contents sometimes.

-[geogebra](https://www.geogebra.org/classic?lang=en) is used for all graph editing.
+[Geogebra](https://www.geogebra.org/classic?lang=en) is used for all graph editing.
 Desktop version of Geogebra is also used since it has more keyboard shortcuts that web version in browser.

-I tried to host this blog on GitLab with Hugo SSG but there was some path issue for CSS.
-I also tried on Wordpress.com.
-Wordpress is a good match with local [boostnote](https://boostnote.io/) editor but I have to purchase business plan to install Latex plugin on wordpress.com.
-I had to give it up.
+GitLab with Hugo SSG was given a try but there was some path issue for CSS.
+Wordpress is a good match with local [Boostnote](https://boostnote.io/) editor but it needs business plan to install Latex plugin on wordpress.com.
+Both of them were given up.

-Jekyll is old and huge with ruby installation but it is clear and easy to start with.
-Changing theme is not an easy task for Jekyll.
-Theme [jekyll-TeXt theme](https://github.com/kitian616/jekyll-TeXt-theme) is cool.
+Jekyll is old and huge with ruby installation but it is clear and easy to start with, and [Jekyll-TeXt theme](https://github.com/kitian616/jekyll-TeXt-theme) is cool.

-I follow the approach to append posts and keep home page fixed, and add anchors to all headers.
-It's a special way to make it some like Single-Page.

 More technical details are accumulated in [About Jekyll Doc and My Notes]({% post_url 2020-11-11-jekyll-doc-and-my-notes %}).